About the Social Value Unit

 3. Will delivery of contract be more difficult?

-If social benefits are defined clearly at the outset, there is no reason why they can’t be delivered as part of the contract.
+If social value requirements are defined clearly at the outset, there is no reason why they can’t be delivered as part of the contract.
 Again, they should be in proportion to the contract value but also within the expertise of the types of contractors likely to be interested in your contract.

 4. Are there any risks?